JoeWHoward/Greenhouse-Master/README.md

 * Easily manage featured products, team members, and blog posts
 * Powerful integrated search using ElasticSearch
 * Generate keyword-friendly SEO content using a "prefix" and an ML model trained on over 15mb of online industry-related data (using GPT-2)
-* Receive email and text notifications when the temperature and humidity reach beyond a predetermined threshold

 ## Getting Started